pwittchen/ydocker/README.md

 Inside `ydocker.conf` file you can view or customize the following parameters:
 - Docker image name
-- Commerce Suite version (set `latest` to keep your software fresh)
+- Commerce Suite version (set `latest` to keep your software fresh - you can also set specific version like `6.2`)
 - Artifact type (`snapshot` or `release`)
 - Recipe
 - Host port